Skip to content

 Upon completing ENGL 1030, students will achieve the following learning objectives:

-• Brainstorm, research, draft, and revise arguments for different audiences and purposes
+• Adapt and revise arguments for multiple audiences and media.

 For a full list of learning objectives for First-Year Composition, please see the WPA Outcomes Statement for First-Year Composition.